skychatorg/skychat/README.md

 `minRightForMessageHistory` defines who can quote old messages and navigate room old history.

+### Customize the welcome message

+By default, guests are welcomes with a welcome message that you can change in `config/welcome.txt`.
+If you remove this file, there won't be a welcome message anymore.

 ### Customize guest names

 `config/guestnames.txt` is the pool of non-logged usernames.